bobbyiliev/101-linux-commands-ebook/ebook/en/content/097-the-printf-command.md

 Github is where over 65 million developers shape "the future of sofware."
 ```

-The are two conversion specifications `%s` and `%d`, and there are two escaped characters which are the opening and closing double-quotes wrapping the words of _the future of software_.
+There are two conversion specifications `%s` and `%d`, and there are two escaped characters which are the opening and closing double-quotes wrapping the words of _the future of software_.
 Other than that are the ordinary characters.

 ### Conversion Specifications: